 - Trouble exercising without symptoms

-Diagnosing asthma in children is similar to diagnosing asthma in adults.
-We’ll usually start with a physical exam and testing their lung function with a spirometry test.
-A spirometer is a sensor your child will blow into.
-It measures the amount of air their lungs can hold and how quickly they inhale and exhale.
+A spirometer is a sensor your child will blow into that measures the amount of air their lungs can hold and how quickly they can inhale and exhale.
 This is the most common test for asthma.

-Asthma is commonly managed with medication and making a plan with your child’s doctor to manage asthma triggers and symptoms.
+Asthma is commonly managed with medication and making a pediatric asthma treatment plan with your child’s doctor to manage asthma triggers and symptoms.

 Asthma medications come in different forms, including inhalers, nebulizer solutions and tablets.
 There are two types of asthma medications: